-The most recent data available (2018) shows that the average per capita use of water in the Hill Country ranges from 66 gallons per day in Granite Shoals to 783 gallons per day in Travis County Municipal Utility District 4.
+Data from 2018 shows that the average per capita use of water in the Hill Country ranges from 66 gallons per day in Granite Shoals to 783 gallons per day in Travis County Municipal Utility District 4.
 This is an enormous spread that suggests there is a substantial disparity in how we view the limits of clean water as a resource.